-SEOFife was founded just after me and Sam had finished University – we had both fallen into the, largely ignored gap, of getting used to a full time, meaningless and not so graduate employment.
-The years in University are defiantly the best days of your life and we knew it – we knew it was over.
+SEOFife was founded just after we had finished University – we had both fallen into the, largely ignored gap, of getting used to a full time, meaningless and not so graduate employment.
+The years in University are defiantly the best days of your life and we knew it – we knew they were over.
 The previous year was the best of all too; we stayed up late, drunk beer in the flat or at the Curly Coo, played too many video games, all in the company of our 3 other brothers- Jack, Panashe and Stuart.
 We had known each other for nearly four years at this point.

 I thank God for the times that we shared’ – Panashe Bopoto, (Longtime friend and Flatmate in 4th year)

-Stuart was a one off.
-One of those special edition’s that fit their own box.
+Stuart was a one-off.
+One of those special editions’s that fit their own box.

 ‘I mean, Stuart wasn’t just a person- he was an experience.
 He never did have a great deal of time for the mundanities of life, instead doing things his way…. because tasting pasta to see if it was cooked was just too boring for Stuart, he had to fling it at the wall and basically redecorate the kitchen with spaghetti’ – Conor Healy (Flat mate for 1st, Second and Third Year of University)